irbull/toro/src/content/blog/2024/stubs-spys-mocks/stubs-spys-mocks.md

 description: "In this article, I explore the differences between stubs, mocks, and spies in testing frameworks, highlighting their unique roles in ensuring effective code verification."
 ---

-Today, there was a short conversation in one of my Discord channels about how _stubs_ are used in testing frameworks.
+Earlier today there was a short conversation in one of my Discord channels about how _stubs_ are used in testing frameworks.
 You’ll often hear about _stubs_, _mocks_, and _spies_—each serving a unique role in your code’s verification process.
 Here's a quick breakdown:

 ### Stubs